ScottLogic/blog/_posts/2023-12-05-conscientious-computing-accurately-measuring-the-energy-consumption-of-hardware.md

 This is a device that will sit between your electricity supply (i.e. the wall socket for consumer devices) and any device you are trying to measure.
 Their features can vary but should at least display the instantaneous power demand of the hardware and the cumulative energy used over time.
 More complex devices may provide connectivity via Bluetooth or Wi-Fi, but these often come with an increased cost, or consumer level devices may not allow you direct access to the data, instead connecting via a proprietary app or other devices such as Alexa.

 At the lower end of the spectrum, these devices may not be accurate enough to profile an application, especially when having to eyeball readings as you start and finish a test.
-But they can provide a better understanding of your usage, either via the number of Kilowatt-hours used on a daily basis, or the power demand of a system at rest vs at capacity.
+And even with integrated connectivity, for an organisation with 1000s of machines, adding a monitor for each one is just not feasible.
+But they can provide a better understanding of your baseline usage, either via the number of Kilowatt-hours used on a daily basis, or the power demand of a system at rest vs at capacity.

 For example, I’ve been tracking my energy usage at home at the start and end of each working day.
 Dividing that into an hourly rate has given a fairly consistent average of around **0.038kWh per hour**.
 It also tracks the minimum and maximum Watts used at any point, with a current maximum of **72.3W** (although the minimum here is **1.1W**, which must be just before devices go to sleep or are turned off).